...

 What is an Employer of Record (EOR)?

-For instance, a tech business entering India could use an EOR to hire software developers, therefore assuring compliance with Indian employment rules and concentrating on developing its product.
+For instance, a tech business entering India could use an employer of record to hire software developers, thereby ensuring compliance with Indian employment rules and focusing on developing its product.

-Expanding into a nation like India calls for several legal, administrative, and cultural issues.
+Expanding into a nation like India presents several legal, administrative, and cultural challenges.

 An EOR simplifies management of the process by: